Towards Generative Location Awareness for Disaster Response: A Probabilistic Cross-view Geolocalization Approach: Methodology

 \subsection{Generative Probabilistic Geolocalization}

 In the disaster response context, modeling geolocalization as a generative process has mainly two benefits: 1) to explicate and quantify uncertainty of visual geolocalization which mostly remains a black-box and deterministic process, 2) to offer a generalizable approach of addressing spatial ambiguity across multiple disaster types.
-In the rest of this section, we will elaborate on how \textbf{ProbGLC} models the probabilistic geolocalization process using both a diffusion and a Riemannian Flow Marching approach, which is inspired by \citet{dufour2024around}.
+In the rest of this section, we will elaborate on how \textbf{ProbGLC} models the probabilistic geolocalization process using a Riemannian Flow Matching diffusion approach, which is inspired by \citet{dufour2024around}.